Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Introduction

+Note that \cref{eq:main} is written as a mixture of terms involving the geometry of $L\Pi \cap \bZ^2$ as a graph with a boundary and terms involving the limiting shape $\Pi$, rather than an expansion in orders of $L$.
+In fact the first term on the right hand side of \cref{eq:main} is quadratic (by Pick's theorem), but with linear and constant terms which are generically nonzero and have no particular relationship to the other terms in the series, and $\sum_C \alpha_2(C)$ is independent of $L$.
+As a result, while \cref{thm:main} implies that

+the constant term in this expression is not generically given by the logarithm of the zeta-regularized determinant without further corrections.

+The order of the error term is mainly fixed by the estimates in \cref{sec:convergence_to_continuous,sec:discrete_ref} on the speed of convergence of the discrete heat kernel with Dirichlet boundary conditions to its continuum counterpart; the peculiar dependence is on $L$ is a result of combining a number of bounds which are helpful in different regimes and are clearly not themselves optimal.
+More concretely, the dominant contribution to the error term is expressed in terms of the probability of a rescaled Brownian bridge started at a point $x \in \Pi$ coming within a small distance $\delta$ of the boundary of $\Pi$ without going further than $\delta$ outside of $\Pi$; a more careful analysis of this problem would presumably lead to an improvement of the estimate in \cref{eq:main} and perhaps a modest simplification of the proof.
+If the convergence of the heat kernel were as fast as in the full-plane case ($\cO(1/n^2$), the error term would be improved to

+which is probably the highest precision which can be studied by the methods presented here.

-as $L \to \infty$, where \begin{enumerate} \item $\#$ denotes the cardinality; \item $\partial_\ext$ denotes the exterior boundary, that is the set of points in $\bZ^2 \setminus L\Pi$ with at least on neighbor in $L \Pi$; $B_2(x)$ is the closed disk of radius $2$ centered at $x$; \item $\alpha_2 (\Pi)$ is the sum over corners of $\Pi$ of $(\pi^2 - \theta^2)/12\pi \theta$ where $\theta$ is the angle measured in the interior of the corner; \item $\alpha_3 (\Pi,\Sigma)$ is the logarithm of the $\zeta$-regularized determinant of the continuum Laplacian on $\Pi$ with a connection compatible with $\Sigma$, defined in \cref{sec:zeta} below. \end{enumerate} \end{theorem} The $\zeta$-regularized determinant of the Dirichlet Laplacian is a very well-studied object, not least because it gives a way of defining a (finite) partition function for free quantum field theories and has a very accessible relationship to the geometry of the domain on which it is defined; it has consequently been used to study the Casimir effect \cite{DC.zeta}, the effects of space-time curvature \cite{Hawking}, and the definition of conformal field theories \cite{Gawedzki.lectures}.
+The $\zeta$-regularized determinant of the Dirichlet Laplacian is a very well-studied object, not least because it gives a way of defining a (finite) partition function for free quantum field theories and has a very accessible relationship to the geometry of the domain on which it is defined; it has consequently been used to study the Casimir effect \cite{DC.zeta}, the effects of space-time curvature \cite{Hawking}, and the definition of conformal field theories \cite{Gawedzki.lectures}.
 In the case where $\Pi$ is simply connected (i.e.\ a polygon) it has been described in great detail in \cite{AS.polygon_zeta}.
-Among other things, the fact that $\alpha_3$ is the logarithm of such a determinant implies that $\alpha_3 (L\Pi,L\Sigma) = \alpha_2 (\Pi) \log L + \alpha_3(\Pi,\Sigma)$ (see \cref{eq:zeta_rescaling,eq:alpha_3_def}), so \cref{eq:main} is equivalent to
+Among other things, the fact that $\alpha_3$ is the logarithm of such a determinant implies that $\alpha_3 (L\Pi,L\Sigma) = \alpha_2 (\Pi) \log L + \alpha_3(\Pi,\Sigma)$ (see \cref{eq:zeta_rescaling}), so \cref{eq:main} is equivalent to